Old Latin: Old Latin and Very Old Latin

+The philologist Michiel de Vaan adopts the same terminology as Weiss, utilizing "Very Old Latin" and "Old Latin," though he places the end of the "Very Old Latin" period at 240 BCE.
+This same date is also supported the Indo-Europeanist Gerhard Meiser, who distinguished between "Early Latin" (Frühlatein) and "Old Latin" (Altlatein).
+According to this model, the first period lasts from the 7th or 6th centuries to 240 BCE, with that specific date chosen to represent the completion of Livius Andronicus's first drama and consequently the beginning of attested Latin literature.
+The second phase lasts from 240 BCE to the first half of the 1st-century BCE, with Classical Latin beginning at 81 BCE, when Cicero began writing.
+This particular model is popular amongst German scholarship, though it has been criticized for segmenting Latin chronology on the basis of particular authors rather than linguistic differences.
+Moreover, adopting a date of 240 BCE necessitates that the elogium of Scipio Barbatus, which dates to 260 BCE, be assigned to the Very Old Latin period, despite being closer in language to Old Latin texts than extremely archaic Latin inscriptions such as the Forum inscription.

 There is no sharp distinction between Old Latin, as it was spoken for most of the Republic, and Classical Latin, but the earlier grades into the latter.
-The end of the republic was too late a termination for compilers after Wordsworth; Charles Edwin Bennett said, Early Latin' is necessarily a somewhat vague term… Bell, De locativi in prisca Latinitate vi et usu, Breslau, 1889, sets the later limit at 75 BC.
+The end of the republic was too late a termination for compilers after Wordsworth; Charles Edwin Bennett said, Early Latin' is necessarily a somewhat vague term...
+Bell, De locativi in prisca Latinitate vi et usu, Breslau, 1889, sets the later limit at 75 BC.
 A definite date is really impossible, since archaic Latin does not terminate abruptly, but continues even down to imperial times."
 Bennett's own date of 100 BC did not prevail; rather Bell's 75 BC became the standard as expressed in the four-volume Loeb Library and other major compendia.
 Over the 377 years from 452 to 75 BC, Old Latin evolved from texts partially comprehensible by classicists with study to being easily read by scholars.

 Corpus

 The Praeneste Fibula, the earliest known specimen of the Latin language and dated to the first half of the seventh century BC.

 The Forum inscription (Lapis Niger, "black stone"), one of the oldest known Latin inscriptions, from the 6th century BC; it is written boustrophedon, albeit irregularly; from a rubbing by Domenico Comparetti.